abpframework/abp/docs/en/Tutorials/Part-1.md

 * Localization key names are arbitrary.
 You can set any name.
 We prefer some conventions for specific text types;
   * Add `Menu:` prefix for menu items.
   * Use `Enum:<enum-type>:<enum-value>` naming convention to localize the enum members.
-When you do it like that, ABP can automatically localize the enums.
+When you do it like that, ABP can automatically localize the enums in some proper cases.

 If a text is not defined in the localization file, it **fallbacks** to the localization key (as ASP.NET Core's standard behavior).